 Pat has been interested in international development issues for many years, and was a board member of a development resource centre in Calgary.
 He has also travelled in many countries, including 4 trips to Nepal; one of his favourites.
 He recently retired from a career in urban planning and lives in Calgary.

-Patrick Mahaffey Treasurer
+Patrick Mahaffey Board Member

 Heidi Grasswick is an Associate Professor of Philosophy at Middlebury College in Vermont where she also teaches in the Women’s and Gender Studies Program and the Environmental Studies Program.
 A lifelong feminist, she has a strong interest in social and environmental justice issues, particularly in the international context.
 Originally from British Columbia, Heidi splits her time between Vermont and western Canada.